kanekop/another-hour-gen2-Claude/README.md

 ### Configuration

 1.  **Create a `.env` file:**
-    Copy the example environment file `.env.example` to `.env` and edit its values:
+    If an `.env.example` file exists, copy it to `.env`:
     ```bash
     cp .env.example .env
     ```
+    Otherwise, create a new `.env` file.
     Then, open `.env` in a text editor and set the following variables:
-    * `SESSION_SECRET`: A long, random string for session encryption.
+    * `SESSION_SECRET`: A long, random string for session encryption (e.g., generated using a password manager or online tool).
     * `ADMIN_KEY`: A password to access the admin panel at `/admin`.

 ### Running the Application